Detour (1945 film)

 Detour is a 1945 American independent film noir directed by Edgar G. Ulmer and starring Tom Neal and Ann Savage.
 The screenplay was adapted by Martin Goldsmith and an uncredited Martin Mooney from Goldsmith's 1939 novel of the same title, and released by the Producers Releasing Corporation, one of the so-called Poverty Row film studios in mid-20th-century Hollywood.

 The film, which today is in the public domain and freely available for viewing at various online sources, was restored by the Academy Film Archive in 2018.
 In April that year, the 4K restoration premiered in Los Angeles at the TCM Festival.
-In 1992, Detour was selected for the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+In 1992, Detour was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-Al Roberts, an unemployed piano player, hitches a ride, arriving at a roadside diner in Reno, Nevada.
-Another customer in the diner plays a song on the jukebox that disturbs Al, for it reminds him of his former life in New York City.

-Al recalls a time there when he was bitter about squandering his musical talent playing in a cheap nightclub.
-After his girlfriend Sue Harvey, the nightclub's lead singer, quits her job and leaves New York to seek fame in Hollywood, Al becomes depressed.
-After anguishing a while, Al decides to travel to California to marry Sue.
-With little money to his name, Al is forced to hitchhike across the country.
+Al Roberts, an unemployed pianist, arrives at a roadside diner in Reno, Nevada after hitching a ride.
+He becomes upset at a customer for playing a song on the jukebox, as it reminds him of his time squandering his talent at a cheap nightclub in New York City.
+When his girlfriend and the nightclub's lead singer Sue Harvey quits her job and leaves to seek fame in Hollywood, Al becomes depressed.
+Eventually he decides to travel to California to marry her.
+Being nearly broke, he is forced to hitchhike across the country.